Choisj91/python_basics/README.md

 # python_basics
-Practice basic concepts or python
+Practice basic concepts of python

 Learn basic grammar of python and know how to use